-Publish or Perish will then load the queries and their data from the archive and merge them into your existing queries tree.
+Publish or Perish will then load the searches and their data from the archive and merge them into your existing search tree.
 While merging, Publish or Perish applies the following rules:

-- If an incoming query is the same as an existing query, the existing query is overwritten if the incoming data are newer.
+- If an incoming search is the same as an existing search, the existing search is overwritten if the incoming data are newer.
 If the incoming data are older than the existing data, no change is made.

-- If an incoming query has no counterpart in the existing tree, it is simply added to the tree.
+- If an incoming search has no counterpart in the existing tree, it is simply added to the tree.

 - If an incoming folder is already present in the existing tree, its contents are merged with the existing folder's contents.